 Introduction

 The Hetzner Rescue System is a Debian based Linux live environment that allows you administrative access to your server, even if the installed system does not boot anymore.
 The environment starts using network boot (PXE) and runs in the memory of the server, without touching the drives or your data on them.
-This makes it possible to carry out repairs to the installed system, access the data on the drives, create backups, check the hardware of the server and to install operating systems.
-Furthermore, any required additional software can be installed temporarily inside the Rescue System.
+This makes it possible for you to carry out repairs to the installed system, access the data on the drives, create backups, check the hardware of the server, and to install operating systems.
+Plus, you can install any other software you need using the Rescue System.

-Alternatively, you can therefore use a KVM Console together with a bootable ISO image of your choice.
+Or you can use a KVM Console together with a bootable ISO image of your choice.

 Starting the Hetzner Rescue System